 Lebanon.
 Cool off in the river of the 1,000-acre Cedars of Lebanon State Park, get an up-close look at World War II history by paying a visit to Cumberland University, once home to General Patton.
 Mosey through the shops lining the lovely town square, which is listed on the National Historic Register.

-Cookeville.
 This small town in Putnam County was once prosperous thanks to its positioning along the railroad line and is now known for its Cookeville Depot Museum with rail memorabilia galore.
 Boutiques, restaurants that serve locally-sourced meals, and murals for plenty of photo opportunities make Cookeville an easy choice to explore.
 The town also offers easy access to Tennessee's 150 waterfalls found in the Upper Cumberland region.
 After waterfall seeing, head back to town for a meal and a performance by the Bryan Symphony Orchestra at the Wattenberg Auditorium on the campus of Tennessee Tech University.